mimesis-inria/SofaCV/README.md

 ### Contribution guidelines ###

 * __Coding styles:__
-    Sofa is developped using a (slightly) modified Google / gnu codestyle.
+    SofaCV is developped using a (slightly) modified Google / gnu codestyle.
 To contribute, please try to respect this indentation.
 The following clang-format style can be set in qtCreator's beautifier plugin if you want:
 ```
 BasedOnStyle: Google,
 UseTab: Never,